Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 A Worked Example: A Kiwi Family Buying in Sydney

 Consider Tom and Anna, a Kiwi couple in their early thirties.
 Tom is a registered nurse who took up a permanent role in Sydney 18 months ago.
-Anna works remotely for a Wellington-based tech company on a NZ contract, earning NZ$110,000.
-They have NZ$80,000 in combined KiwiSaver balances and AU$120,000 in Australian savings.
+Anna works remotely for a Wellington-based tech company on an NZ contract, earning NZ$110,000, and joined Tom in Sydney 4 months ago.
+They have NZ$80,000 in combined KiwiSaver balances (NZ$50,000 in Tom's, NZ$30,000 in Anna's) and AU$120,000 in Australian savings.
 They want to buy their first home in Sydney for AU$950,000.

 Their situation has several moving parts:

-• Anna’s NZ income is acceptable at some Australian lenders but not all.
-At a lender that accepts it, the conversion buffer plus income shading reduces the AU$ assessable figure to roughly 60% of the headline NZ$110,000.
+• Anna's NZ income is acceptable at some Australian lenders but not all.
+The lenders that do accept it apply a currency conversion buffer plus income shading, reducing the AU$ assessable figure to roughly 60% of the headline NZ$110,000.

 Same family, same income, same deposit.
 The lender's choice determines the outcome.